davideC00/nosqlbench-docs/site/content/docs/workloads_101/08_multi_docs.md

 ## Multi-Docs Example

-If you want to parameterize or tag some a set of operations with their own bindings, params, or tags, but alongside another set of uniquely configured statements, you need only put them in separate logical documents, separated by a triple-dash.
+If you want to parameterize or tag a set of operations with their own bindings, params, or tags, but alongside another set of uniquely configured statements, you need only put them in separate logical documents, separated by a triple-dash.